-I am an evolutionary anthropologist working across disciplines in health and demography.
-I teach Evolutionary Medicine on the MSc Medical Anthropology at the University of Oxford and I am a student advisor at St Antony's College.
+I am an evolutionary anthropologist and behavioural ecologist working across disciplines in health and family demography.
+I teach Evolutionary Medicine on the MSc in Medical Anthropology and the BA Human Sciences, and Practical Quantitative Methods on the MSc in Cognitive and Evolutionary Anthropology at the University of Oxford.
+I am also a student advisor at St Antony's College.

 I am the secretary of the European Human Behaviour and Evolution Association.
-Please see our website for more information about joining EHBEA and attending our annual conference which is to be held in Krakow, Poland in March 2021.
+Please see our website for more information about joining EHBEA and attending our annual conference which is to be held in London, UK, 18-21 April 2023.